 Clean Up Landscaping

 You don’t need an expensive landscaping overhaul to make the yard look good.
 Simple cleanup and trimming make a noticeable difference.
-Start by mowing the lawn, pulling weeds, and trimming bushes.
+One of the most budget-friendly curb appeal tips is to mow the lawn, pull weeds, and trim bushes.
 Remove any dead plants or overgrown branches that block windows or the entry path.

 Add fresh mulch to flower beds and around trees to create a clean look.
 If your yard looks dull, add low-maintenance plants like ornamental grasses, hardy shrubs, or seasonal flowers.
 Choose plants that suit your climate and don’t require a lot of upkeep.
 A few flower pots near the entryway also help brighten up the space.